mahtokamal/Linux_Fundamentals/command_lists.md

  ### uniq
      Description:- report or omit(filters-out) repeated lines in a file.
 Uniq helps to detect the adjacent duplicate lines and also deletes the duplicate lines.

+     -c (count) : Prefix lines by the number of occurrences in the input, followed by a space.

+     -d (repeated) : Only output lines that are repeated in the input.
+     -i (ignore-case) : Ignore differences in case when comparing lines.
+     -f (skip-fields=N) : Avoid comparing the first N fields in each line.
+     -s (skip-chars=N) : Avoid comparing the first N characters in each line.
+     -u (unique) :  Only output lines that are unique in the input.

      Example:- cat hello.txt
      Output:-  I love cricket.